LACMIP/emu/docs/_documentation/georeferencing.md

 ## Georeferencing a locality that does not show up in Google Earth

 Only about 50% of the total LACMIP localities have any kind of placemark in Google Earth.
 Placemarks not represented in Google Earth are often foreign, and did not have locality data that lended itself to automated georeferencing for a variety of reasons.
 We will deal with these localities as need be, but if you are working on georeferencing a locality in Google Earth and notice (based on data in EMu) a nearby locality that is not in Google Earth, you may copy the Google Earth placemark, rename it with the additional locality number, and add the appropriate metadata.

+## Localities that cannot be georeferenced

+Not all site records have sufficient information to georeference.
+For example, a site with only "Southern California" in *Verbatim Locality* and "Ladd" in *Formation* does not have enough detail to be georeferenced.
+If you come across sites like this, please note them in the way described below so that we know they have been evaluated.

+{% include figure image_path="/assets/images/georeferencing_unable.png" alt="screenshot of EMu record for a site that cannot be georeferenced" caption="Screenshot demonstrating how to fill out fields on the *Lat/Long* tab of the EMu Sites module for a locality that cannot be georeferenced." %}

+For a site record where the locality description is too vague to georeference, fill out the following fields on the *Lat/Long* tab...
+- *Comment* = "needs verification" (or "verified by curator" if that applies to you)
+- *Determination Source* = "N/A"
+- *Determination Method* = "locality description inadequate for georeferencing"
+- *Determined By* = attach the Parties record for yourself
+- *Determination Date* = select today's date
+- *Preferred* = "Yes"